 Wyndham to open a Catholic School.
 The sisters lived in the presbytery.
 School commenced in the original church on this site, now the pre-primary building on the 31 March 1964.
-Classes began on 1st April with an enrolment of 31.
+Classes began on 1 stat April with an enrollment of 31.
 By the end of the year, the school had 50 students a Parent's and Friend's group had been established.
-When the Sisters arrived in Wyndham, they were especially anxious to meet the local Aboriginal people and provide an education to the children.
-At the time Aboriginal people were living in the town, on the old reserve and at camps known as 7 Mile, 9 Mile and 12 Mile.
-The numbers at the camps grew during the 1960s as many Aboriginal people in the Kimberley were displaced from the station properties where they had lived and where the men had been employed as cattlemen and the women as domestic staff.
+When the Sisters arrived in Wyndham, they were especially anxious to meet the local Abortignal people and provide an education to the children.
+At the time Aborginal people were living in the town, on the old reserve and at camps known as 7 Mile, 9 Mile and 12 Mile.
+The numbers at the camps grew during the 1960s as many Aborginal people in the Kimberley were displaced from the station properties where they had lived and where the men had been employed as cattlemen and the women as domestic staff.
 The Sisters purchased a school bus, obtained their driving licences, and visited the people living at the camps some of whom were familiar with the Catholic faith and sent their children to the school.
-The Sisters rapidly became friends to the Aboriginal people and assisted in practical ways providing transport to town for shopping and for Mass, visiting the sick at the Native Hospital as well as making washing facilities at the convent available for the people living at the camps.
-In the early 1970s the Sisters of St Joseph, there was an increased concern that the Aboriginal ministry and education methods be appropriate to the circumstances of the communities.
-Through their ministry the Sisters had gained a respectful awareness of the spiritual traditions and rich culture of the Aboriginal people.
-The local people were also keen to pass on their traditions and were invited to school to teach language and traditional dance.
-In 1974, a new two-storey school building was constructed, and the old school, formerly the church was then renovated for the new pre-primary classroom.
-The first lay teacher was appointed.
-From the mid 1970s Aboriginal Teaching Assistants were encouraged to gain formal qualifications and enrolled in study programs
+The Sisters rapidly became friends to the Aborginal people and assisted in practical ways providing transport to town for shopping and for Mass, visiting the sick at the Native Hospital as well as making washing facilities at the convert available for the people living at the camps.
+In the early 1970s the Sisters of St Joseph, there was an increased concern that the Aborginal ministry and education methods be appropriate to the circumstances of the communities.
+Through their ministry the Sisters had gained a respectful waveness of the spiritual traditions and rich culture of the Aborginal people were also keen to pass on their traditions and were two stores or the spiritual traditions as not exclude a respectful waveness of the spiritual traditions and school to teach language and traditional dance.
+In 1974, a next wo-storey school building was constructed, and the old school, formerly the church was then renovated for the new pre-primary classroom.
+The first lay teacher was appointed. ---